simwrapper/simwrapper.github.io/docs/simwrapper-intro.md

 ### Viewing files stored on public-svn and other internet locations

-The main SimWrapper site can be used to view local files on your computer and all project folders on the VSP public-svn server.
+The main SimWrapper site can be used to view local files on your computer and all project folders on the TU VSP public-svn server.
 If you have write access to public-svn, you can create your own project folders there for your simulations, too.

 To set up SimWrapper for other storage locations, you need to fork SimWrapper and set up your own instance, pointing to a storage location somewhere.
 This is what we did for the AVÖV project, for example.
 Billy can probably help you get this set up.